komilak/procrastinspire/README.md

 * I put in my intentions on the intention tab, and am able to get inspired from related images and posts from the Inspire tab

 **Optional Nice-to-have Stories**
+- [ ] User can set Morning preference on Routine tab
+- [ ] User can set Afternoon preference on Routine tab
+- [ ] User can set Evening preference on Routine tab
 - [ ] Morning preference on Routine tab auto updates Inspire tab
 - [ ] Afternoon preference on Routine tab auto updates Inspire tab
 - [ ] Evening preference on Routine tab auto updates Inspire tab